Tim-ats-d/Visual-dialog/CONTRIBUTING.md

 ├── doc/
 │   Contains the files related to the documentation.
 │   │
-│   ├── images/
+│   ├── source/
 │   │   Contains images used in documentation.
+│   │   │
+│   │   ├── images/
+│   │   │   Contains images used in documentation.
+│   │   │
+│   │   ├── conf.py
+│   │   │   Sphinx's configuration file.
+│   │   │
+│   │   ├── index.rst
+│   │   │   Documentation home page.
+│   │   │
+│   │   └── visualdialog.rst
+│   │       Documentation of all the public classes and methods in Visual-dialog.
 │   │
-│   ├── conf.py
+│   ├── make.bat
-│   │   Sphinx's configuration file.
+│   │   To generate documentation on Windows.
 │   │
-│   ├── index.rst
-│   │   Documentation home page.
-│   │
-│   └── visualdialog.rst
+│   └── Makefile
-│         Documentation of all the public classes and methods in Visual-dialog.
+│       To generate documentation on GNU/Linux or MacOS.
 │
 ├── examples/
 │   Contains several examples of use cases of Visual-dialog.
 │
 ├── tests/
 │   Contains tests for debugging libraries.
-│   │
-│   └── test.py
 │
 ├── visualdialog/
 │   Source for Visual-dialog's library.